brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 - [ ] Verify clicking the `Playlist` button adds audio/video to playlist and initiates offline play
 - [ ] Verify adding audio/video to playlist via share menu works as expected
 - [ ] Verify adding audio/video to playlist via long press context menu works as expected
 - [ ] Verify adding audio/video to playlist in EU regions via VPN.
-Ensure that playback is working when opening playlist.
+Ensure that playback/streaming is working when opening playlist
-- [ ] Verify playback is not disrupted on the site after adding to playlist using the various `Add to Playlist` methods for EU regions.
+- [ ] Verify playback is not disrupted on the site after adding to playlist using the various `Add to Playlist` methods for EU regions
 - [ ] Verify videos over 90 mins are saved offline successfully
 - [ ] Verify Autoplay is enabled by default
 - [ ] Verify with Autoplay enabled, able to play audio/video automatically